kevinfiol/kevinfiol.github.io/content/blog/2024-retrospective.md

 * **Start practicing guitar again**.
 While I love playing songs on my guitar, my skill level has plateaud for several years now.
 This year, I'm looking forward to jumping back into the [Justin Guitar](https://www.justinguitar.com/) advanced courses and seeing if I can take my playing to the next level.

 * **Switch my personal PC to Linux**.
 This year, I hope to finally move my personal PC from Windows 10 to Fedora KDE.
-For years, I've have stayed on Windows for video game compatibility.
+For years, I have stayed on Windows for video game compatibility.
 This year, I intend to go all-in on Proton and finally modernizing my personal PC development environment.